Conversion Functions

 - The

-field, generating a subnet identifier for each IP address - An
+evalcommand applies a subnet mask (255.255.255.0) to theip_addressfield, generating a subnet identifier for each IP address - An

-statement checks if the masked IP address does not match the office network's subnet (192.168.1.0
+ifstatement checks if the masked IP address does not match the office network's subnet (192.168.1.0), marking it astruefor external network devices. - The

-clause filters the results to include only devices identified as being outside the office network, highlighting potential unauthorized access attempts or firewall configuration issues.
+whereclause filters the results to include only devices identified as being outside the office network, highlighting potential unauthorized access attempts or firewall configuration issues.

 printf(<format_specifier>[,<argument>]...)

 This function generates a string formatted using the arguments passed to it.
-The syntax for <format_specifier>
+The syntax for <format_specifier> is similar to that of C's printf() function.

 Usage

-may be a value of the appropriate data type or a field name containing a value of the appropriate data type.
+The <format_specifier> argument must be a valid format specifier, or a field name containing a valid format specifier.
+Each <argument> may be a value of the appropriate data type or a field name containing a value of the appropriate data type.

-commands, and as part of evaluation expressions with other commands.
+You can use this function with the eval and where commands, and as part of evaluation expressions with other commands.

 Printf Format Specifiers